RaflyPutera/Resolve.it/README.md

 # Resolve.it
-A community driven educational for developer and by developers.
+A community driven educational platform for developers and by developers.